 From there DuPree’ described Pisano slamming him on a table and turning on Cook.
 DuPree’ said Pisano got his gun out and pointed it at Cook.

 DuPree’ said he thought Pisano was having a military PTSD flashback and wasn’t in his right mind.
 He said he tried to get Pisano off Cook then Pisano shot Cook.
-Soon after DuPree’ testified Pisano pointed the gun at him.
+Soon after DuPree’ testified Pisano tried to point the gun at him.

 He said there was a struggle, but eventually he managed to take Pisano’s gun and run to a nearby trailer-park.
 He apparently saw Kenny Hartman on the way out, but didn’t say anything.